What42Pizza/LooF/Documentation/Statements.md

 ## Interacting with external code

 - **callOutside VALUE (string: module), VALUE (arg 1), ...**
   - Sends the the remaining VALUEs to the external module VALUE.
-Erros if the first VALUE is not a string.
+Errors if the first VALUE is not a string.